mystycs/Snowboard-Reviews-cli-gem/README.md

 ## Usage

-Simple rub the gem and select male or female to display the list of available board reviews.
+Simple run the gem and select male or female to display the list of available board reviews.
 Then select the # of the board and it will display the review.

 ## Development